What are Welfare-to-Work activities and rules?

 - adults who cannot participate for the minimum number of hours because they have a disability,

-- adults who cannot participate for the minimum number of hours because they are caring for an ill family member, a child at risk of juvenile dependency, or a child under age 2 (but only for one child).
+- adults who cannot participate for the minimum number of hours because they are caring for an ill family member, or a child at risk of juvenile dependency,

 If you want free legal information or advice,